Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 “The best value tour of the peninsula to see a range of species, to learn from experts and be guided and become fully immersed in the Otago Peninsula’s natural beauty”.

-At $135 for nearly 5 hours, that works out at just $27/hour !
+At $165 for nearly 5 hours, that works out at just $33/hour !
 Let someone else do the driving and show you the peninsula and its wildlife!

 Tour Itinerary

-After departing from our last pick-up point in Dunedin, we pass by some of the city's most famous landmarks before being whisked out to explore the vast Otago Peninsula.
-We take the scenic high road on the Otago Peninsula to give guests an overview of the city, the peninsula and the geological past that has shaped this peninsula.
+After departing Dunedin, we take the scenic high road on the Otago Peninsula to give guests an overview of the city, the peninsula and the geological past that has shaped this peninsula.

 Otago Peninsula